ZERO WASTE: WHAT IS IT, WHY IS IT

 Bobby from Boston, South End - Upscale vintage.

 Boomerang's, Central Square & Jamaica Plain - Thrift.
-Operated by the AIDS Action Committee of Massachusetts.
 Accepts donations.

 Buffalo Exchange, Davis Square - Second-hand and vintage.
-Buys clothing - but watch out, they are picky!
+Buys clothing - but keep in mind, their buying methodology is erratic.

 Craigslist Boston, online - Buy, sell, barter, or find free from locals looking to downsize.